GrizzHacks/Beginners-Portal/Pokedex/README.md

 Remember earlier when we were discussing methods to alter our attributes?
 Now that we have our attributes, let's define our methods.

-Let's take a look at the first method we discussed: `getNationalNumber()`.
+Take a look at the first method we discussed: `getNationalNumber()`.
 Outside of the curly braces that wrap the statements in our constructor, but within the curly braces that wrap our class, write the following:

 ```Java
 public int getNationalNumber()